xiaojieliu123/xiaojieliu123.github.io/_pages/teaching.md

 nav_order: 4
 ---

-I am teaching assistant for Business Analytics and Business Strategy for MBA/EMBA classes.
+I was teaching assistant for Business Analytics and Business Strategy for MBA/EMBA classes.
+I am able to teach undergrad and graduate-level macroeconomics.